poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 ## Interaction with function pointers

-In today's Rust, this is perfectly valid, even when using all clippy warnings:
+In today's Rust, this is perfectly valid, even when using all Clippy warnings:

 ```rust
 fn example1(a: u32) -> u32 { a }